fbpx

 Origins and Mediterranean Spread

-The Greek alphabet, one of the most influential writing systems in human history, was developed around the 8th century BCE.
+The Greek alphabet, one of the most influential writing systems in human history, was developed around the 8th century BC.
 Rooted in the Phoenician script, which used only consonants, the Greek version introduced a revolutionary change: the addition of vowels.
 This innovation, likely influenced by the earlier Linear B syllabary, made the script more accurate for representing spoken Greek and significantly enhanced the clarity and utility of written communication.

 Initially, the Greek alphabet was not uniform.
 Regional variants—or alphabetic dialects—developed across different city-states and colonies.
-Key versions included the Attic alphabet (used in Athens), the Ionic alphabet (standardized in the 5th century BCE and later adopted as the official script of all Greece), the Doric (in places like Sparta and Crete), and the Aeolic (in regions such as Lesbos and Thessaly).
+Key versions included the Attic alphabet (used in Athens), the Ionic alphabet (standardized in the 5th century BC and later adopted as the official script of all Greece), the Doric (in places like Sparta and Crete), and the Aeolic (in regions such as Lesbos and Thessaly).
 These variants featured small differences in letter shapes and usage but shared the same basic structure.

 As Greek city-states expanded through trade and colonization, the alphabet spread throughout the Mediterranean and Black Sea regions.
 It accompanied merchants, settlers, and political administrators into areas such as Sicily, Southern Italy, Cyprus, the coast of Asia Minor, and parts of North Africa and the Levant.
 This diffusion not only carried the script itself but also Greek culture, law, religion, and commerce.